Interviews

 JS: My understanding of my role as a woman and as an artist became much clearer to me during that period, because of my inability to enter the New York art world easily.
 I was already a feminist but I realised that there were other people with whom I could talk about my concerns, I joined groups like the Ad Hoc Women’s Art Committee, where Lucy Lippard was very influential.
 I was linked to other artists and I went to their studios; we all influenced each other during our meetings.
 It was very pluralistic but the common thread was the feminist revolution.
 I started to think about the possibility of women becoming members of society in a productive way.
 My feeling, as a young woman at that time, was that the problems began in the bedroom and needed to be addressed from this source.
 That was a part of why I moved into the sexual work.
 I felt that until a woman could have her own sense of her own sexuality and desire, she would never be an active member in the political structure.
 Pornography and the images of pin-ups were so prevalent at that time.
 It was advertised as a sexual revolution, but it was a sexual revolution for men and not for women, which was a very important distinction.

 JS: I was interested in breaking down the prejudice in which sexuality was shameful for women.
 There was the idea that sexuality was dirty, that good women wouldn’t feel sexual desire.
 I started to wonder why women didn’t try to respond to the pornography made for men.
 The attitudes expressed in pornography were about power relationships, the power of the active men and the subjection of the passive women were always a part of the play.
 I wanted to show relationships where women and men had equal needs and desires.
-My behaviour was kind of revolting, as I have taken huge risks to do it as a woman.
+My behaviour was kind of revolution, as I have taken huge risks to do it as a woman.
 There was no concept of the “female gaze” at that time but I wanted to reflect in my paintings that the person making these works of art was a woman, and that it was through her eyes that the work must be seen.
 However, it was very difficult to show my work to the public at the beginning.
-Women artists were ostracized, we engaged in a lot of resistance.
+Women artists were ostracised, we engaged in a lot of resistance.
 When the Guerrilla Girls came alive during the 1980s, we started to point out structural and institutional discriminations.
 We made posters and put them all over the city.
 These are great memories; it was a very exciting time.
 It was important to be in New York to participate in that kind of activity.

 Joan Semmel: From Sex to Death, a Political Intimacy - AWARE Artistes femmes / women artists